kthrog/DFW-TA/classSession/lessonNotes-forReproducibility.md

 (Note: as mentioned above, this activity was based on a similar activity found in Chapter 3, "Using Data in the Research Process," from [Creating Data Literate Students](http://datalit.sites.uofmhosting.net/books/book/#toc).)

 1. Find a news article in which the same data source is cited several times, but with different conclusions.
 I found the article by using search terms such as 'data conflict,' 'government data,' and other similar terms.
 (Wish I'd kept better track, used a few.)
+For this activity, I used this article, "[White House: the opioid epidemic cost $2.5 trillion over 4 years](https://www.vox.com/policy-and-politics/2019/11/1/20943599/opioid-epidemic-cost-white-house-economic-advisers)," in Vox by German Lopez, published November 1, 2019.
 2. Ask students to read the article and then answer the following questions ([handout](https://github.com/kthrog/DFW-TA/blob/master/classSession/DataLiteracyActivity.docx)):
 - What data sources are referenced in this article?
 - For you to better understand this article, what other data might have been helpful to know?
 - Why do you think the overall costs of the opioid epidemic cited in this article conflict so much?
-3. Discuss how data is visualized to tell a certain story, and discuss conflicts in data representation, even when using the same data source.
+3. For this article, the main data source used was the CDC Wonder database, CDC's National Vital Statistics (Provisional Drug Overdose Death Counts), and DHHS's SAMHSA, as well as  several outside data reports, including several from Altarum.

-For this activity, I used this article, "[White House: the opioid epidemic cost $2.5 trillion over 4 years](https://www.vox.com/policy-and-politics/2019/11/1/20943599/opioid-epidemic-cost-white-house-economic-advisers)," in Vox by German Lopez, published November 1, 2019.
+4. Discuss how data is visualized to tell a certain story, and discuss conflicts in data representation, even when using the same data source.

 **NOTES & REFLECTIONS**